Logo

 Consult a Dallas Car Accident Attorney

-Even in matters of shared fault, the Dallas car accident attorneys of The Benton Law Firm could help you fight for the compensation you deserve after a car crash.
+Even in matters of shared fault, the Dallas car accident attorneys of Benton Accident & Injury Lawyers could help you fight for the compensation you deserve after a car crash.
 Our attorneys know how to measure shared fault.
 We work with subject matter experts and investigators to gather the evidence necessary to determine who is liable for the accident.
 Call us at (214) 777-7777 for a free, no-obligation case review.

 Ready to get the help you deserve?
 Call (214) 777-7777 or